PBS 57 of X — The Bootstrap Grid

 Finally, I want to switch to two equal-width columns for the sources and further reading sections.

-The second row’s single column on the other hand will contain everything else, so we’ll need to nest a second grid inside that.
+On the other hand the second row’s single column will contain everything else; So we’ll need to nest a second grid inside that.

 We’ll convert this existing container into the outer container in our desired nested layout.

 Let’s start by breaking the header and the main content into their own rows:

 <div> that’s acting as the container (the one with the class